Fernand Ladouceur

 Fernand Ladouceur (2 August 1925 – 23 December 1999) was a Progressive Conservative party member of the House of Commons of Canada.
 Ladouceur was born in Sainte-Agathe-des-Monts, Quebec and became an insurance broker by career.

 He was elected in the 1984 federal election at Labelle electoral district.
-He left national politics in 1988 after serving in the 33rd Canadian Parliament and was not a candidate in the following federal election.
+He left national politics in 1988 after serving in the 33rd Canadian Parliament and was not a candidate in that year's federal election.